RCC-Automation/rccbot/README.md

 # rccbot
-Implementation of rccbot robot arm using Raspbery Pi and Android
+Implementation of rccbot robot arm using
+HW: Raspbery Pi and Android
+SW: ROS